SpectraL519/cpp-gl/docs/io.md

 - **Description**: Loads a graph from the specified file path.
 - **Template parameters**:
-  - `GraphType: type_traits::c_graph` – The type of the graph to be loaded.
+  - `GraphType: traits::c_graph` – The type of the graph to be loaded.

 > [!NOTE]
 >